jxcobdb/device_registry_solved/README.md

-# README
+# Device Registry Task

-Your task is to implement the part of the application that helps track devices assigned to users within an organization.

-For now, we have two ActiveRecord models: User and Device.
-User can have many devices; the device should be active only for one assigned user.
-There are 2 actions a User can take with the Device: assign the device to User or return the Device.

-Here are the product requirements:
+A simple Rails API application for tracking devices assigned to users.

+## Features
+- Users can assign unassigned devices to themselves
+- Users can return devices (and cannot reassign the same device again)
+- Assignment history is tracked for all device-user actions

+## Requirements
+- Ruby 3.2.3
+- Rails >= 7.1.3.4
+- SQLite3

+## Setup

+1. Clone the repository
+2. Install dependencies:

+   bundle install

+3. Set up the database:

+        rails db:setup

+    for test DB

+        rails db:test:prepare

+4. Run the test suite:

+   bundle exec rspec

+## Product Rules
-- User can assign the device only to themself.
+- Users can only assign devices to themselves
-- User can't assign the device already assigned to another user.
+- Users cannot assign a device already assigned to another user
-- Only the user who assigned the device can return it.
+- Only the user who assigned a device can return it
-- If the user returned the device in the past, they can't ever re-assign the same device to themself.
+- If a user returns a device, they cannot reassign it to themselves again

-TODO:
- - Clone this repo to your local machine - DON'T FORK IT.
- - Fix the config, so you can run the test suite properly.
- - Implement the code to make the tests pass for `AssignDeviceToUser` service.
- - Following the product requirements listed above, implement tests for returning the device and then implement the code to make them pass.
- - In case you are missing additional product requirements, use your best judgment.
-Have fun with it.
- - Refactor at will.
-Do you see something you don't like?
-Change it.
-It's your code.
-Remember to satisfy the outlined product requirements though.
- - Remember to document your progress using granular commits and meaningful commit messages.
- - Publish your code as a public repo using your Github account.
-# device_registry_solved
+## Development
+- Main logic is in `app/services/assign_device_to_user.rb` and `app/services/return_device_from_user.rb`
+- API endpoints are in `app/controllers/devices_controller.rb`
+- Assignment history is tracked in the `assignment_histories` table

+I did my best in those couple of days :D